 One of the most important contributors to melanoma is ultraviolet (UV) sun damage.
 Cells that have been damaged — particularly by short bouts of bad, blistering sunburns during childhood or regular tanning bed use as a teen or young adult — are more likely to become cancerous over time.

-The jury is still out, but some experts think that factors like the thinning of the ozone layer or clothing styles that expose more skin also may contribute to a person's risk of skin cancer.
+The jury is still out, but some experts think that factors like the thinning of the ozone layer or clothing styles that expose more skin can add to a person's risk of skin cancer.
 It's also thought that, as people live longer and become more are aware of the disease, more cases of skin cancer are naturally going to be diagnosed.
-But more likely today's melanoma rates have as much to do with lingering misconceptions about tanning from generations ago.
+But more likely today's melanoma rates have as much to do with lasting misconceptions about tanning from generations ago.

 Back in your parents' and grandparents' day, most people (including doctors) thought it was safe and even healthy to lather up with oil and tan as much as you wanted — just as they thought it was OK to smoke in hospital rooms, which seems crazy now!
 Even tanning beds and sun lamps were touted as being safer than the sun when they first became popular in the 1980s.